Zone In: Bixby

 On July 26, 2023, staff held an Open House for Zone In: Bixby.

-Sub Area 1 (Wrigley) is an area of about 1.5 square miles and generally bounded by Interstate 405 and Country Club Drive to the north, Pacific Avenue and Pacific Place to the east, the Pacific Coast Highway (PCH) to the south, and the LA River to the west.
-View the Sub Area 1 map.
+Wrigley is an area of about 1.5 square miles and generally bounded by Interstate 405 and Country Club Drive to the north, Pacific Avenue and Pacific Place to the east, the Pacific Coast Highway (PCH) to the south, and the LA River to the west.
+View the Zone In: Wrigley Project Area Map.

-Sub Area 2 (10th Street to Broadway) is an area of about 3 square miles and is generally bounded by 10th and 15th Streets to the north, PCH to the east, Broadway and Colorado Streets to the south, and Benito and Cerritos Avenues to the west.
-View the Sub Area 2 map.
+10th Street to Broadway is an area of about 3 square miles and is generally bounded by 10th and 15th Streets to the north, PCH to the east, Broadway and Colorado Streets to the south, and Benito and Cerritos Avenues to the west.
+Neighborhoods such as Alamitos Beach, Rose Park, Carroll Park, Bluff Heights and Belmont Heights are in this zone.
+View the Zone In: 10th Street to Broadway Project Area Map.

-The City will be undertaking a public engagement process to inform community members and stakeholders about the project and will be posting more information soon.
+The City will be undertaking a public engagement process to inform community members and stakeholders about these projects and will be posting more information soon.